rstudio/pygradethis/README.md

 - `py_user_object_get("<variable_name>")` - Retrieve student object by name
 - `py_user_object_get("<variable_name>")` - Retrieve solution object by name

-Then, you can proceed to grade them using `reticulate`.
+Then, you can proceed to grade them using `reticulate` or attempt to convert them using `reticulate::py_to_r()` and grade using R functions.

 ## Code checking